|

 Crossbreeds do not automatically get the best of both breeds

-Try asking the advertiser for a guarantee that the coat will be a Poodle's
+Try asking the advertiser for a guarantee that the dog will be non-shedding

-and non-shedding.
+and have a Poodle's coat.
 There's just as much possibility that an individual

 dog will inherit the WORST characteristics of each parent rather than